 Bottom-up Broadband network

 Exploring with users in real-life environments, three new technologies: Super Wifi, Sensor integration into wifi networks and fiber deployment as commons (both new techniques such as aerial as well as fiber bandwidth management).
-The experience of the project will be capitalized giving birth to two pan-European organizations: Code for Europe and BuB for Europe that will carry further on its endeavour.

 The project was partly financed from the Competitiveness and Innovation Framework Programme of the Europese Union.